How does this company make money?

 What does this company depend on?

-The network depends on threaded fastener manufacturers supplying bolts, nuts, screws, and studs; commercial real estate leases in industrial corridors across more than 25 countries; vending machine hardware and digital inventory tracking software; last-mile delivery fleet capacity operating out of branch locations; and safety equipment manufacturers whose products form complementary lines carried alongside fasteners.
+The company cannot run without threaded fastener manufacturers supplying bolts, nuts, screws, and studs.
+It also relies on commercial real estate leases inside industrial corridors across 25 or more countries, vending machine hardware and digital inventory tracking software, a last-mile delivery fleet operating out of each branch, and safety equipment manufacturers whose products fill out the complementary product lines.

 Who depends on this company?